 In the earlier era, the Romans crossed the Lyne here on their way to the Forth Estuary, and the importance they gave to the security of the crossing is evidenced by the site of a watch tower situated on the hill above and to marching camps in the immediate vicinity.

 The lane crosses a bridge at Lynedale House and then climbs a hill, the view opening out to reveal a stretch of the Pentland Hills, the river Lyne winding through its valley and the Baddinsgill moors beyond.
 It is worth taking a short detour past the track coming in from the right in order to look at the ‘Siller Holes’ (quarter of a mile further along Roman Road) an area lying uphill from a small lochan.
 Lead and silver were mined here for many centuries and it is said that the Regent, Mary of Guise paid her troops with silver from these mines.
 Recently, as a result of dredging the lochan, a large number of examples of cloth and leather wear from mediaeval times have been retrieved and now form the most extensive such assemblage in Scotland.

 Returning to the fork proceed along the old road known as the Loan , signposted to West Linton, which was the route into Linton before the A702 (C) was opened in 1831.
 The word ‘Loan’ is often used to describe the section of a Drove Road that descents from the hillside.
 To the left is Lead Law upon which there was once a large prehistoric cairn, a fact which serves as a reminder that there is much evidence in the locality for the presence of bronze and iron age peoples.
 The quality of the scenery and the peaceful surroundings make this stretch of the walk particularly pleasant.

-The old road descends to the busy trunk road where visitors may catch a bus or return to the centre of the village.
+The old road descends to the A702 where visitors may catch a bus or return to the centre of the village.